rodamber/rc/project_2/report.md

-While several approaches have been taken regarding graph compression, we chose to analyze how LLP uses community finding techniques to reorder the nodes of a graph in order to exploit its inner structure and obtain, in combination with the Boldi and Vigna (BV) compression method (which we do not explore here), a better compression than current alternatives.
+While several approaches have been taken regarding graph compression, we chose to analyze how LLP uses community finding techniques to reorder the nodes of a graph in order to exploit its inner structure and obtain, in combination with the Boldi and Vigna (BV) compression method (which we do not explore here), superior compression products than current alternatives.

-# Problem Definition

-# Layered Label Propagation
+## Layered Label Propagation

 LLP was first mentioned in *FIXME*.
-The objective was to find effective general (i.e. suitable to several types of graphs) techniques to store and access graphs.
+The objective was to find effective general techniques to store and access graphs.
 Moreover, the resulting compressed data structure must provide fast amortised random access to an edge.
-The authors address this problem by trying to apply *intrinsic* heuristics (i.e., ones that depend only on the inner structure of the network), in contrast to *extrinsic* heuristics (which are features of each specific kind of network).
+The authors address this problem by applying *intrinsic* heuristics (i.e., ones that depend only on the inner structure of the network), in contrast to *extrinsic* heuristics (which are features of each specific kind of network).
 For instance, in a web graph one can find a permutation of the nodes in the URL-based lexicographic order which, in practice, can be shown to produce impressive compression ratios.
 However, this ordering isn't applicable to all sorts of networks.

 <!-- Maybe stretches the idea a little bit too far... -->
 Nonetheless, the ordering of the nodes becomes important once we consider that,